-Scranton School Board President's murder remains unsolved 40 years later
+Scranton School Board president's murder remains unsolved 40 years later

 SCRANTON, Pa. — It's been 40 years since Scranton School Board President Tommy Genova was killed in the parking lot of the district administration building.

-He was just 44-years-old and left behind a wife and four young children.
+He was 44 years old and left behind a wife and four young children.

 All these years later, his murder remains a mystery.

-His daughter, Lori Macciocco remembers January 26, 1981, like it was yesterday.
+His daughter Lori Macciocco remembers January 26, 1981, like it was yesterday.

 "One minute, I was playing Atari that I got for Christmas and watching Little House on the Prairie that came on on Monday night, I kissed my father goodbye, and then the next minute I'm kissing him on the operating table of a hospital.
-Cold. dead," Macciocco said.
+Cold.
+Dead," Macciocco said.

 Three years after Genova was killed, prosecutors charged Terry Moran.